IBM/zowe-cli-cics-deploy-plugin/docs/CLIReadme.md

    BUNDGRP1 in which to store resource definitions:

 * `          $  zowe profiles create cics-deploy-profile example2 --cicsplex PLEX1 --scope TESTGRP1 --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550 --resgroup BUNDGRP1`

+   *-  Create a cics-deploy profile called 'example3' to connect to the same CPSM managed group of regions, and identify the default USS directory to which bundles should be uploaded:

+* `          $  zowe profiles create cics-deploy-profile example3 --cicsplex PLEX1 --scope TESTGRP1 --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550 --targetdir /var/cicsts/bundles`

 ## update | upd<a name="module-update"></a>
 Update a  profile.You can update any property present within the profile configuration.
 The updated profile  will be printed so that you can review the result of the updates.